bempp/kifmm/paper/paper.md

 # Statement of need

 Previous high-performance codes for computing kiFMMs include [@Malhotra2015; @wang2021exafmm].
-However, both of these efforts are provided as templated C++ libraries with brittle optimisations specialised for x86 architectures, for the M2L and P2P operations that make it complex for users or new developers to exchange or experiment with new algorithmic or implementation ideas that improve runtime performance.
+However, both of these efforts are provided as templated C++ libraries with optimisations specialised for x86 architectures, for the M2L and P2P operations that make it complex for users or new developers to exchange or experiment with new algorithmic or implementation ideas that improve runtime performance.
 Notably, neither softwares support building to Arm targets which are becoming more common as both commodity and HPC platforms.
 In both softwares, sub-components such as the octree data structures and kernel implementations are not readily re-usable for related algorithmic work by downstream users, and underlying software used in compute kernels such as libraries for BLAS, LAPACK, or the FFT are not readily exchangeable.

-Our principle contributions with `kifmm-rs` that extend beyond current state of the art implementations are:
+Our principle contributions with `kifmm-rs` are:

 - A _highly portable_ Rust-based data-oriented software design that allows us to easily test the impact of different algorithmic approaches and computational backends, such as BLAS libraries, for critical algorithmic sub-components such as the M2L and P2P operations as well as deploy to different CPU targets.
 We present the software for shared memory, with plans for distributed memory extension.
 - _Competitive_ single-node performance, especially in single precision, enabled by the optimisation of BLAS based M2L field translation, based entirely on level 3 operations with high arithmetic intensity that are well suited to current and future hardware architectures that prioritise minimal memory movement per flop.
 - The ability to _process multiple sets of source densities_ corresponding to the same particle distribution using (\ref{eq:sec:summary:potential}), a common application in BEM.
-- _A Simple API_, with full Python bindings for non-specialist users.
+- _A C API_, using Rust's C ABI compatibility allowing for the construction of bindings into other languages, with full Python bindings for non-specialist users.
 For basic usage all users need to specify are source and target coordinates, and associated source densities, with no temporary files.

 `kifmm-rs` is a core dependency for the BEM library `bempp-rs` [@bempp_rs], and we present a detailed exposition behind the algorithmic and implementation approach in [@Kailasa2024].
-Currently limited to shared memory systems, distributed memory extensions are an area of active development.

 # Software design